 Overlooking the River Aire with a gorgeous beer garden, Water Lane Boathouse is one of the best alfresco dining spots in Leeds.
 Big benches cover the outside area, and it’s a proper sun trap – don’t worry, though, there’s also parasols and heaters should the weather take a turn for the worse.

 If you’re in the market for a lunchtime fix, the fish finger sandwich will do the job.
 Come evening, the menu splits into Neapolitan-style sourdough pizza, juicy burgers and light salads should you fancy.
-We can’t get enough of the halloumi burger, stacked high with guacamole, tomato and Sriracha mayo.
+We can’t get enough of the halloumi burger, stacked high with avocado, lettuce, tomato and burger sauce.
 Thirsty?
 Be sure to grab yourself a pint of craft beer or a refreshing G&T.

 Where?
 Water Lane Boathouse, Canal Wharf, Holbeck, Leeds, West Yorkshire, LS11 5PS.